HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 Nearly as many pages are using this kind of custom lazy-loading behavior as native lazy-loading, at 8.8% of pages with `img`-based LCP.

-Beyond the adverse performance effects of lazy-loading LCP images, native image lazy-loaded is [supported](https://caniuse.com/loading-lazy-attr) by all major browsers, making custom solutions like these obsolete.
+Beyond the adverse performance effects of lazy-loading LCP images, native image lazy-loaded is <a hreflang="en" href="https://caniuse.com/loading-lazy-attr">supported</a> by all major browsers, making custom solutions like these obsolete.
 Developers should seriously consider removing these polyfills from their code and switch to using native lazy-loading judiciously.

-Another benefit to using native lazy-loading is that browsers like Chrome are [experimenting](https://bugs.chromium.org/p/chromium/issues/detail?id=996963) with using heuristics to ignore the attribute on probable LCP candidates.
+Another benefit to using native lazy-loading is that browsers like Chrome are <a hreflang="en" href="https://bugs.chromium.org/p/chromium/issues/detail?id=996963">experimenting</a> with using heuristics to ignore the attribute on probable LCP candidates.
 If that were to happen, the images would be eagerly loaded thanks to their static discoverability, which is defeated by custom solutions.

 {{ figure_markup(
   content="18%",